NullCGT/CrecelleHack/doc/variantfixes.md

 ## New Monsters
 - Gray Fungus
   - Originally from SporkHack, but ported from EvilHack.
+- Vampire Mage
+  - Un-deferred.
+  - Have access to a special spell list with many unique spells.
 ## Traps
 - Dipping items in potions on the floor now has additional feedback.
 - Dipping amythest in floor booze turns it into floor fruit juice.